 A premature right ventricular contraction causes the valve to close and grip the nose of the clot, which causes the right ventricle to develop a rotating isometric contraction that tears open the neck of the clot.

 The right ventricle is intimately connected to the left ventricle by a common wall, and blood clots in the pulmonary valve prevent BOTH right and left ventricles from contracting.
-The right ventricle dilates as the left ventricle partly decompresses and the heart skips a pulse as it contracts without pumping (pulsus interruptus).
+The right ventricle dilates as the left ventricle partly decompresses and the heart skips a pulse as it contracts without pumping blood (pulsus interruptus).

 After the clot passes through the pulmonary valve, the right ventricle decompresses and pumps a increased volume; and the heart flops back to the right as both ventricles empty.
-Clots cause PVC with flip-flop palpitaions and skipped heartbeats.
+Clots cause PVC with powerful flip-flop palpitaions and skipped heartbeats.